dourish/secnd/README.md

 the operation of IMMEDIATE words, and so on.
 Where in doubt, it follows ANS Forth although I'm being far from religious about it.

-FORTH was an abbreviation of "fourth", limited by the conventions of the filesystem on which it was written.
-"SECND" is an abbreviation of "second" as an homage.
+Chuck Moore's FORTH was an abbreviation of "fourth", limited by the conventions of the filesystem on which it was written.
+This being my second Forth implementation, "SECND" is an abbreviation of "second" as an homage.

 v01 is a very first, minimal implementation with a text interpreter and just a few words.